-Scotland has the advantage of having some of the most picturesque views and landscapes in the western world, from Loch Assynt and Ardvreck Castle in Inverness to the American Monument on the Oa in Islay, situated on the cliffs with views to astound any eye.
-All of this helps sell Scotland as one of the best destinations for breaks and trips, moreover romantic breaks in Scotland, which this sector has been steadily growing and is currently enjoying a new boom from the “Fifty Shades Craze”.
+Scotland has the advantage of having some of the most picturesque views and landscapes in the western world.
+From Loch Assynt and Ardvreck Castle in Inverness to the American Monument on the Oa Peninsula in Islay.
+Places to astound and amaze.
+All of this helps sell Scotland as one of the best destinations for breaks and trips.
+Romantic breaks in Scotland are incredibly popular due to the stunning landscape.

-One of these magnificent destinations to visit on a romantic break- Islay.
-Widely regarded to be Queen of the Hebrides.
-Renowned for dramatic views and glowing sunsets Islay has a whole host of destinations for a romantic break, such as the beautiful Islay Cottages.
+One of these magnificent destinations to visit on a romantic break is Islay.
+It is well known as the Queen of the Hebrides.
+Renowned for dramatic views and glowing sunsets, Islay has a whole host of destinations for a romantic break, such as the beautiful Islay Cottages.
 The Museum of Islay Life has also proved a hit for those seeking some relief, as this quaint little museum has the history of Islay encapsulated in a charming setting that will surely melt anyone’s heart.

 Fife also has some of the best romantic destinations in Scotland.
 The Balbirnie House among them, situated amongst 400 acres of rolling parkland in the heart of Fife.
-The winner, With a Gold Laurel Trophy for Passion and Excellence.
-Balbirnie House caters to all romantic needs by having in-room treatments, from massages to aromatherapy all within the comfort, privacy and security of your own room.
+Balbirnie House caters to all romantic needs by having in-room treatments.
+Get massages and aromatherapy, all within the comfort, privacy and security of your own room.
 Balbirnie pictures itself as a “home away from home” in the village of Markinch in the heart of Fife.

-It wouldn’t be a romantic break without a dosage of culture and St Andrews Cathedral which is minutes away from Balbirnie House, should deliver than in buckets.
-A building no longer only ruins yet the building still has some of Scotland’s most profound and fine architecture to date, from steep spires and intricate stone work St. Andrews cathedral is a must for any romantic break.
+It wouldn’t be a romantic break without a dosage of culture.
+St Andrews Cathedral is minutes away from Balbirnie House, and should deliver than in buckets.
+This ruined building still has some of Scotland’s most profound and fine architecture to date.
+From steep spires and intricate stone work, St. Andrews Cathedral is a must for any romantic stroll.

-Lastly Inverness features some of Scotland’s most fabulous features and destinations in particular, Culloden House which claims “to bring history to life”.
-At the time of the Jacobite uprising in 1745-46, Bonnie Prince Charlie used Culloden House as his home and battle headquarters sadly just before that fateful battle on Culloden Moor, so that claim really does have some meaning.
+Lastly Inverness features some of Scotland’s most fabulous features and destinations.
+Culloden House claims “to bring history to life”.
+At the time of the Jacobite uprising in 1745-46, Bonnie Prince Charlie used Culloden House as his home and battle headquarters.
+This was sadly just before that fateful battle on Culloden Moor, so that claim really does have some meaning.

 Romantic Breaks in Scotland

-Visiting any of these destinations should surely be a treat on its own, though visiting any of the destinations given surely will make any trip simply perfect.
+Visiting any of these destinations should is a treat on its own.
+Visiting them with a partner only increases the fun!
 To find out more about booking romantic breaks in Scotland, why not head on over to our blog on tips for booking luxury hotels!